sony/nnabla-examples/reinforcement_learning/iqn/README.md

-# DQN training example
+# IQN training example

-This is an example code for training models with [DQN algorithm](https://www.nature.com/articles/nature14236) on nnabla.
+This is an example code for training models with [IQN algorithm](https://arxiv.org/pdf/1806.06923.pdf) on nnabla.

 ## Prerequisites